-This quintensential German beer hall is just a 9 minute walk from Citadines Arnulpark Munich, offering easy access to one of our must-visit stops in Munich.
+This quintessential German beer hall is just a 9-minute walk from Citadines Arnulpark Munich, offering easy access to one of our must-visit stops in Munich.
 Although the staff treated us like tourists when they saw our camera, we didn’t let their attitude stop us from enjoying liters of beer in a festive beer hall that’s as big as an airport hangar.

 Augustinerbräu is located at Landsberger Str.
 35, 80339 München, Germany.